xiaocanli/vpic-kokkos/docs/source/hdf5.rst

        plt.imshow(Bx.T, origin="lower")
        plt.show()

-It reads and plot :math:`B_x`.
+It reads and plot Bx.
 Reading other variables is similar.
 After reading into the memory, the rest will be the same.
 You can still use most of your analysis code.
 If the data is really large (e.g., in 3D simulations), we use ParaView or VisIt to visualize the data.
 In